brian-carroll/blog/2021-09-progress.md

 ## What's next?

 Probably the most important practical issues are usability and scalability.
 I'd like to make the build system general enough and usable enough for people to try out the system on their own apps.
 And, related to that, I'd like to come up with a more general and scalable way to deal with packages so that all apps don't have to use the same package versions!
+Maybe we can get some real apps running.

 There's also lots of performance ideas I'd like to try out

-- Set up a performance benchmark demo to work on (perhaps [this one](https://krausest.github.io/js-framework-benchmark/2021/table_chrome_93.0.4577.63.html))
+- Set up a benchmark for some more focused performance work (perhaps [this one](https://krausest.github.io/js-framework-benchmark/2021/table_chrome_93.0.4577.63.html))
-- Port more kernel modules to C/Wasm
+- Port more kernel modules to C/Wasm.
+It looks like this could be one of the key performance drivers but there's a _lot_ of code to port.
-- Finish the VirtualDom implementation in C with data-oriented design and arena allocator
+- Finish building a VirtualDom implementation in C using cache-friendly "data-oriented design" techniques and an arena allocator
-- Remove Emscripten and do something more custom to reduce code size
+- Remove the Emscripten layer and just use clang.
+Emscripten was handy to get going but it bloats code size a lot.
-- Optimisations for fully-applied function calls
+- Implement some optimisations that should make function calls faster
-- Optimisations for GC stack tracing